 --The retreats are designed to be enjoyable, not rigorous, but participants are expected to have a willingness to maintain silence, to help with yogi jobs, and to cooperate with the group structure.

--- Some camping experience (car camping or backpacking) is helpful for the solo, but not necessary.
+-- Some camping experience (car camping or backpacking) is helpful, but not necessary.

 -- Being in good health, able to meditate outdoors, and hike (at least the easier) trails at the center.

 -- Having the necessary clothing and equipment to enjoy being outdoors in a variety of conditions.
-We will practice indoors in bad weather but otherwise will be meditating, eating (lunch) and walking outdoors, there are some covered areas and shelters as well for rain.
+We will be meditating, eating (lunch) and walking outdoors, there are some covered areas and shelters as well for rain.